Assessment at RIC

 Students will understand the different purposes of writing and employ the conventions of writing in their major fields.
 Students will produce writing that is well organized, supported by evidence, demonstrates correct usage of grammar and terminology, and is appropriate to the academic context.

 Students will be able to analyze and interpret information from multiple perspectives, question assumptions and conclusions, and understand the impact of biases, including their own, on thinking and learning.

-3. Research Fluency
+3. Research and Information Literacy

 Students will demonstrate the ability to access, understand, evaluate, and ethically use information to address a wide range of goals or problems.